QiaoRenOreo/Dijkstra-Algorithm-applied-in-profit-optimization-in-metro-system/README.md

       3) mode choice: Dijkstra algorithm is applied
       4) traffic assignment
 ## Inputs:
+      each scenario contanins the following three inputs.
+The tables bellow are the input of scenario 1.

      1) the location of metro stations

    ![input1](https://user-images.githubusercontent.com/46351057/50720739-7bb0f900-10ed-11e9-9c23-6e13cea34c52.png)

     2) the lines that connect stations

    ![input2](https://user-images.githubusercontent.com/46351057/50720737-7b186280-10ed-11e9-9b61-85871b2254a0.png)